 Derin’s story, published on Sharing Mayo Clinic, is a double whammy: You follow his journey with a benign brain tumor and his path to becoming a father.
 Mayo’s renowned health experts weigh in to discuss the tumor, the effect on Derin’s fertility and the treatment process.

 Now try it: Bring in your experts

 When writing patient stories, remember that readers like to know the “how” and “why” behind the story.
 Demystifying the medical process helps readers understand what happened and reduces fear and anxiety.

 So don’t just write, “We did a surgery, and then they were able to conceive.”
 Get into the weeds!
 (Using patient-friendly language, of course).
 What is the tumor’s name?
 What were the effects of the tumor?
 How did the team remove it?
 What happened after?
 Let the readers see and hear from your experts — the same doctors they may call on one day.

-What makes Margaret’s patient story stand out?
-Margaret wrote it herself!
+What makes Aurora’s patient story stand out?
+Aurora wrote it herself!
 A first-person narrative is captivating because readers can put themselves in the writer’s shoes. (“Yes!
 I would feel the same way!”)
 Plus, any promotional aspect of the story is genuine because it comes from the patient, not the hospital.

 Now try it: Let patients tell their stories